Dewalt DXGNR5700 - 5700/7125W Portable Generator

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR5700 compare to generators of similar power (between 5500 and 6500 W).

-- As for its weight, the Dewalt DXGNR5700 weighs only 172 pounds, making it one of the lighter generators in the 5500-6500 rated wattage category.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar G65BN, with a dry weight of just 126 pounds.
+- At a weight of 172 pounds, the Dewalt DXGNR5700 places in the expected weight range of the generators in the 5500-6500 rated wattage range.
+Regarding dry weight, one of the champions in the same power range is the Champion 201239, with a dry weight of only 111.6 lbs.

 The bottom line